- All consumer packaged goods SUPPLIERS are eligible to enter.

 - Appearance: Is it appetizing and does it resemble its photo or description?
 (5 points)

-- Packaging: Is it appropriate for the product and does it have any benefits such as resealability, added freshness, better storage, etc?
+- Packaging: Is the packaging appropriate for the product and does it have any benefits such as resealability, added freshness, better storage, etc?
 (5 points)

 * Products that do not have any preparation will have the full value of points included in their total score.